Steps to Begin your Studies in the Bachelor of Design.

 Once you have completed these steps, enrol in all of requisite subjects listed as a priority.
 Subjects highlighted in purple may be taken as either breadth OR electives.
 This may assist you in keeping further options open.

 *Students undertaking Architecture and Construction should check the double major course plan, as they may not be required to complete all subjects.

 When you have selected the correct first year subjects for your major, you will need to select additional elective subjects until you have a total of six.
 You can choose elective subjects from the list below, or you can choose to keep a second major pathway open to you.

 Did you complete a secondary qualification that was not VCE?

-If the enrolment system does not recognise your secondary studies as meeting prerequisites for a particular subject, you can use the Enrolment Variation form to request assistance:
+If the enrolment system does not recognise your secondary studies as meeting prerequisites for a particular subject, you can use the Enrolment Variation form which may be found via this link to request assistance:

 - Log in to the Enrolment Variation form